EeBbHh/wristwatch/README.md

 ![ScreenShot](pbV3solder.jpg)

 Prototype 4a board screenshots.
-New 1.28 new FPC and QTpy dock.
+New 1.28 display.
+New FPC.
+QTpy dock.
 Pre and post solder.

 ![ScreenShot](protoboardV4.jpg)

+Prototype 4a1 board screenshots. further improvements on the 4a prototype.
+Pre and post solder.

 Prototype 4b board screenshots.
-New 1.09 new FPC.
+New 1.09 display.
+New FPC.
 Pre and post solder.